Course Overview

 2. Explain the operation of feed-forward neural networks and the back-propagation algorithm

-3. Describe, implement and apply key features of deep learning
+3. Describe, implement and apply key features of deep neural networks

 4. Implement NNs for supervised machine learning tasks, from first principles and (separately) using modern libraries and frameworks